catherineluse/docs/content/rancher/v2.x/en/cluster-admin/restoring-etcd/_index.md

 5. Run the revised command.

 6. After the single nodes is up and running, Rancher recommends adding additional etcd nodes to your cluster.
 If you have a [custom cluster]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/custom-clusters/) and you want to reuse an old node, you are required to [clean up the nodes]({{<baseurl>}}/rancher/v2.x/en/faq/cleaning-cluster-nodes/) before attempting to add them back into a cluster.

+### Restoring a Cluster to a Lower Kubernetes Version

+_Available as of Rancher v2.4_

+In Rancher v2.4, the snapshot was expanded to include the Kubernetes version of the cluster, so that now clusters can be restored to a lower Kubernetes version.